GenericMappingTools/pygmt/doc/contributing.md

 * Examples should highlight a single feature/command.
 Good: *how to add a label to a colorbar*.
 Bad: *how to add a label to the colorbar and use two different CPTs and use subplots*.
 * Try to make the example as simple as possible.
-Good: use only commands that are required to show the feature you want to highlight.
-Bad: use advanced/complex Python features to make the code smaller.
+Good: *use only commands that are required to show the feature you want to highlight*.
+Bad: *use advanced/complex Python features to make the code smaller*.
 * Use a sample dataset from `pygmt.datasets` if you need to plot data.
 If a suitable dataset isn't available, open an issue requesting one and we'll work together to add it.